KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### Loss function
 In SSD, multibox loss function is the combination of localization loss (regression loss) and confidence loss (classification loss):

-Location loss: This measures how far away the network’s predicted bounding boxes are from the ground truth ones from the training set.
+Localization loss: This measures how far away the network’s predicted bounding boxes are from the ground truth ones from the training set.
 It is the smooth L1 (L2) loss between the predicted box (l) and the ground-truth box (g) parameters.
 These parameters include the offsets for the center point (cx, cy), width (w) and height (h) of the bounding box.
 This loss is similar to the one in Faster R-CNN.
 The localization loss is the mismatch between the ground truth box and the predicted boundary box.
 SSD only penalizes predictions from positive matches.
 We want the predictions from the positive matches to get closer to the ground truth.
 Negative matches can be ignored.

 Confidence loss: is the confidence loss which is the softmax loss over multiple classes confidences.